Vinyl is back! How to build and preserve a killer vinyl collection

 While you will find some decent affordable turntables at budget stores, we highly recommend staying away from the many all-in-one style turntables with built-in amplification and speakers.
 These will get you playing immediately with minimal effort.
 However, you’re limited by the weak amp and small speakers that comprise these products, and none of the parts are upgradeable — good in a pinch, or maybe a beach or mountain vacation cabin, but not a treat for your ears.

 For just a little bit more cash, you can get yourself a significantly superior turntable.
-In fact, we’ve assembled a list of our favorite turntables right here, some of them in the $200 – $300 range, and outfitted with excellent cartridges right out of the box.
+In fact, we’ve assembled a list of our favorite affordable turntables right here, some of them in the $200 – $300 range, and outfitted with solid cartridges right out of the box.

 “How you store your records isn’t just important for preservation, it’s an opportunity to build something that looks really cool.”

 Keep in mind that if you do purchase a stand-alone turntable, you’ll need some amplification and speakers.
+We’ve put together a helpful list of some great vinyl listening setups for any budget, but read on if you’re in need of fleshing out a system you already own.

 If you already have an integrated amp or A/V receiver, see if it has a phono input, or that the record player you choose has a phono pre-amp built in.
-If not, you can also buy excellent phono pre-amps as a stand-alone purchase, which can even improve your sound quality over a built-in phono port.
-Some turntables, like the excellent Audio-Technica AT-LP120, also include USB outputs for archiving vinyl into digital audio files.
+Newer stereo receivers like the excellent Yamaha R-N803 typically have phono inputs built-in, but if not, you can also buy excellent phono pre-amps as a stand-alone purchase, which can even improve your sound quality over a built-in phono port.
+Some turntables, like the Audio-Technica AT-LP120, also include USB outputs for archiving vinyl into digital audio files.

 If you don’t have an amp already, two options we’re particularly fond of are the PS Audio Sprout and the NAD D 3020.
 Not only are both of these amps compact and handsome, they also sound spectacular and have Bluetooth built in, bridging the gap between the digital and analog music ages.
 Both also have excellent headphone amplifiers packed in.
 With either one of these compact amplifiers, you could build a decor-friendly system that looks as good as it sounds.
-Note: While the PS Audio Sprout has a dedicated phono input with phone pre-amp stage for use with any turntable, the NAD D 3020 will require the use of a turntable with a built-in phono pre, or the addition of the impressive NAD PP 2e.
+Note: While the PS Audio Sprout has a dedicated phono input with phone pre-amp stage for use with any turntable, the NAD D 3020 will require the use of a turntable with a built-in phono pre, or the addition of a stand-alone phono preamp from our list of favorites.

 If you’re looking for an absolutely gorgeous living room setup but don’t want the fuss of piecing together individual components (and have an extremely flexible budget), you may be interested in all-in-one consoles like the stunning Luno EGB2.
-If not, they’re still just a blast to shop.
+If not, they’re still just a blast to look at.

 Store it!